Skip to main content

 Raymond is used to his parent's being unreliable, but everything changes when the seventh grader comes home from school one day to find that they have abandoned him and his dog, Rosie, leaving their rented trailer locked.
 Raymond's always kept himself under the radar at school, so he continues going to school while living with Rosie in a hollowed out tree.
 As he struggles to feed himself and keep his grades up at school, Raymond slowly comes to realize that being unhoused isn't a secret that he needs to keep.

-Written by Beth Vrabel
+By Beth Vrabel

 New York: Atheneum Books for Young Readers, 2023.
 242 pages.

-Sixth-grade Gerty and Hayes form a friendship after meeting in their social-skills class.
+Sixth-grade Gerty and Hayes form a friendship after meeting in their social skills class.
 After finding solace in their friendship to escape their home lives, they are devastated when Gerty's parents announce that they are moving off the grid, separating the two friends.
 Before that happens, Gerty shows Hayes her secret: she's been building an ultralight airplane in her grandmother's barn, and the two of them decide to take it out to protect Utah's Pando from a wildfire.
 Unable to fly away once they get there, the spur-of-the-moment trip soon becomes a fight for survival.

 Comments